ibm-cloud-docs/CDN/how-to-order.md

       * You must specify the **Origin Server Address** (hostname or IPv4 address of the Origin Server).
 If **HTTPS port** is also selected, the **Origin Server Address** must be the hostname and not IP address.

       * Specify the **Host header** (optional).
 If one is not provided, it defaults to the **Hostname**.
-Please see the feature description for [Host header support](/docs/CDN?topic=CDN-about-content-delivery-networks-cdn-#host-header-support) for more information about the Host header.
+See the feature description for [Host header support](/docs/CDN?topic=CDN-about-content-delivery-networks-cdn-#host-header-support) for more information about the Host header.

       * Provide a **Path** where content can be retrieved from on the Origin (optional).
-Please see the feature description for [Path-based CDN mappings](/docs/CDN?topic=CDN-about-content-delivery-networks-cdn-#path-based-cdn-mappings) to understand the implications of adding a path at this time.
+See the feature description for [Path-based CDN mappings](/docs/CDN?topic=CDN-about-content-delivery-networks-cdn-#path-based-cdn-mappings) to understand the implications of adding a path at this time.

-      * You may also provide an **HTTP port**, an **HTTPS port**, or both.
+      * You can also provide an **HTTP port**, an **HTTPS port**, or both.
 These fields indicate which protocol and port number can be used to contact the Origin Server.
-For non-default port numbers, please refer to [the FAQ](/docs/CDN?topic=CDN-faqs#are-there-any-restrictions-on-what-http-and-https-port-numbers-are-allowed-for-akamai-) for a list of allowed port numbers.
+For non-default port numbers, refer to [the FAQ](/docs/CDN?topic=CDN-faqs#are-there-any-restrictions-on-what-http-and-https-port-numbers-are-allowed-for-akamai-) for a list of allowed port numbers.

       * **SSL Certificate** This option appears _only_ when HTTPS Port is selected.
 If you select **HTTPS Port** for either Server or Object Storage, you can choose **Wildcard** or **DV SAN Certificate** as your SSL Certificate option.
 Both offer the enhanced security provided by HTTPS.
          * **Wildcard Certificate** allows HTTPS traffic only when using the **CNAME** and requires no further action on your part
          * **DV SAN Certificate** allows HTTPS traffic over your domain, but requires additional steps to verify.
-See the [Completing Domain Control Validation for HTTPS](/docs/CDN?topic=CDN-completing-domain-control-validation-for-https-with-dv-san#completing-domain-control-validation-for-https) page to understand the steps required and time constraints involved with choosing this option.
+See the [Completing Domain Control Validation for HTTPS](/docs/CDN?topic=CDN-completing-domain-control-validation-for-https-with-dv-san#completing-domain-control-validation-for-https) page to understand the steps that are required and time constraints that are involved with choosing this option.

 	     ![Configure origin server](images/ssl-cert-options.png)